ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 In PCSX2's Emulation settings, check Vertical Sync.
 In Graphics settings -> Display tab, check Show Overscan (better for some games).
 In Controller settings -> USB Port 1, select GunCon 2.
 In Bindings tab, set Trigger to Pointer-0 Left Button, Shoot Offscreen to Pointer-0 Right Button, Calibration Shot to Keyboard 8 (without Numpad).
 Set Buttons A/B/C/Start/Select to Pointer-0 Middle Button, Pointer-0 Button5, Pointer-0 Button4, Keyboard 7, Keyboard 6 respectively.
 Set D-Pad Up/Down/Left/Right to Keyboard Numpad8/5/4/6.
 In Settings tab, set a crosshair png image in Cursor Path, check Manual Screen Configuration, set X Scale to 90%, Y Scale to 97% (different for some games, if the crosshair moving scale during calibration is incorrect, try X Scale around 84% to 90%, Y Scale around 92% to 119%), Center X to 420px, leave others to default.

-For games like Resident Evil: Dead Aim which require the D-pad to work, you can map non-press Touchpad to D-pad keys by modifying KeyTouchDirectNorth/South/West/East from Unassigned to Numeric keypad 8/5/4/6 in the config file (and restarting app, text editor needs to be run as admin).
+For games like Resident Evil: Dead Aim which require the D-pad to work, you can map the D-pad keys by assigning Numeric keypad 8/5/4/6 to Non-Press Touchpad North/South/West/East.
 Also change other assignments to suit the game.

 If the custom crosshair image doesn't show up, it may be a bug of PCSX2.
 Try to modify Cursor Scale in the GunCon 2 Settings tab to fix.
 Press Alt-Enter to switch to fullscreen.